outlandishideas/kasia/README.md

 #### `@connectWpQuery(queryFn[, shouldUpdate]) : Component`

 Connect a component to the result of an arbitrary WP-API query.
+Query is always made with `?embed` query parameter.

 - __queryFn__ {Function} Function that accepts args `wpapi`, `props`, `state` and should return a WP-API query
 - __shouldUpdate__ {Function} Called on componentWillReceiveProps, return true to run query